axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 }
 ```

-A `nonce` is assigned by Amplifier to distinguish between repeated signer sets (as it's possible to rotate to the same set of signers in the future).
+A unique `nonce` is assigned by Amplifier to each signer set to distinguish between repeated signers (as it's possible to rotate to the same set of signers in the future).
 The hash of `WeightedSigners` is used to prevent replay of the rotation.
+The epoch is not used as a nonce, as that would cause sync issues between Amplifier protocol and the external gateway (in scenarios where signers are rotated as part of a contract upgrade).

 The Axelar verifiers construct a proof (signatures) over the following message hash.
 The proof type is: